-Lithium ion battery cells make many cordless tools possible: drills, reciprocating saws, circular saws, impact drivers.
+Lithium-ion battery cells make many cordless tools possible: drills, reciprocating saws, circular saws, impact drivers.
 These batteries are getting so good, even nailers and lawn mowers are being powered by lithium-ion batteries.

 Why does this happen and how can you prevent battery failure?

-None of the batteries in my cordless tools have lasted more than a couple of years.
+At this stage, development still has a ways to go before lithium-ion batteries will overtake the world of tools.
+None of the batteries in cordless tools will last more than a couple of years.
 Tools powered by ni-cad (nickel cadmium) batteries, though heavy and low-powered, are still going.

 Is that acceptable?
-Let's say that two years is an acceptable lifespan for lithium ion batteries.
-What is unacceptable is when they fail far prior to that two year term--and so suddenly.
+Let's say that two years is an acceptable lifespan for lithium-ion batteries.
+What is unacceptable is when they fail far prior to that two-year term—and so suddenly.

-As it turns out, lithium ion batteries are like temperamental rock stars: they are overly sensitive and must be treated gingerly.
+As it turns out, lithium-ion batteries are like temperamental rock stars: they are overly sensitive and must be treated gingerly.
 If they go outside of their comfort zone, they refuse to play.

-In short, lithium ion batteries have failure built into their design--as a safety precaution.
+In short, lithium-ion batteries have failure built into their design—as a safety precaution.

-Lithium ion batteries, if they get too hot, can cause fires.
+Lithium-ion batteries, if they get too hot, can cause fires.
 The chance of this happening is extremely low.
-But stories of batteries catching on fire are so dramatic that they give the impression that lithium ion batteries are catching fire all the time.
+But stories of batteries catching on fire are so dramatic that they give the impression that lithium-ion batteries are catching fire all the time.

 These top-range temps can cause the battery to pressurize, pop, vent gasses, ignite gasses, and spew battery cell contents.
 That's when fires happen.